 As each new challenge presented itself, I got better at not spiraling into a tailspin.
 My faith was enlarged.
 My endurance was improving.
 And in the midst of it all, God put His faithfulness on display through some pretty miraculous provisions.

-As I hit the final stretch of 2014, I’m thankful beyond measure that God loves me enough to strip away everything that hinders.
+I’m thankful beyond measure that God loves me enough to strip away everything that hinders.
 The road has been tough and messy.
 I’ve resorted to meltdown mode more times than I’d really care to acknowledge.
 But my loving Father reached down each and every time to pick me up and wipe my tears.
 He knew better than I did that I wouldn’t really enjoy a season of rest when I still had so many things hindering my ability to find peace in Him.

 Who knows?
 Perhaps time will bring the respite my heart desires.
 Maybe it won’t.
 But either way, I sing praise to the One who holds me in His tender, mighty hand and loves me through my mess.